panterasbook29/solveTheLabsTest/README.md

 Hey Vincent!
 Here there will be 2 labs and 1 CTF you will need to fix and/or go through and solve!

+Make your own fork of this repository and edit the files there.

 ---

 1st Lab is an **sqlmap** lab that has some missing images, and 1 or more commands that aren't working as they should, your job is to add those images so they fit the lab theme and the other images and to fix that/those broken commands so that the output is the same as in the images describing them.